BeChris100/osintgram4j/README.md

 ## Reasoning on Development
 The main reason on why the development started for this project is to have the stability of the project Osintgram back, being kept up with the Instagram APIs and make the setup easy (even though Python is easy, but Java is my favorite).
-But why won't I go for Maven nor Gradle?
-Because in my own eyes, both of them suck, especially on projects with multiple modules that I mainly make.
-Since they give me headache, I do not work with those Build Systems, and will decide to make a better alternative to those Build Systems.
-It will still use the Maven Repository, so no worries.
+The project does not utilize Maven or Gradle as build tools.
+This decision was made after considering various factors, including personal preference and the specific requirements of this project.
+I am working on an alternative approach that might better align with the project's structure, and my workflow.
+The fact that I often use multiple modules instead of just one in IntelliJ gives me a headache with Maven and Gradle, which often makes IntelliJ hang on me.
+My own build tool will still use the Maven Repository (hope with permission), so no worries.

 Also, it might look like I bloated this project to the max, but I am still trying to keep it as lightweight as possible.
 Note that Java Development can receive more